uPVC House Cladding Cost

 - FAQs

 The average cost to have uPVC cladding fitted is £1,500.
-This is based on the average installation being to one side of two storey home, and the cladding chosen to be white in either shiplap or open V.
+This is based on the average installation being one side of a two-storey home, and the cladding chosen to be white in either shiplap or open V.

-The costs are roughly three times higher if you decide to go for rosewood coloured cladding.
+The costs are roughly three times higher if you decide to go for rosewood-coloured cladding, although generally speaking uPVC is a cheaper option than timber.
 The same area in rosewood costs on average £5,000.
-This cladding has the appearance of natural wood, so the supply costs are significantly higher for the materials.
+This style of plastic cladding has the appearance of natural wood, so the supply costs are significantly higher for the materials.

 The style of the boards also impacts on the cost.
-Shiplap boards are more expensive to use, as they are smaller in size.
-So, more is needed to cover the same area.
-However, the difference in overall price is not too large.
+Shiplap boards are more expensive to use, as they are smaller in size and you need to purchase in larger quantities.

 The area in which you choose to get the cladding fitted will have a big impact on the final cost.
 The larger the area, the higher the cost.
 The number of storeys will also increase the price.

-Scaffolding is a factor that you will need to consider.
-If you need to hire scaffolding, it can cost on average £4,000.
-This will be on top of the costs for the cladding installation.
+Scaffolding is another factor you will need to consider, as if needed scaffolding can cost on average £4,000.
+This will be on top of the labour and material costs for the cladding installation.

 Is corrugated steel a good option for cladding in terms of creating a durable and contemporary extension?